Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 executor must has memory capacity greater than 2MB(spark.shuffle.pmof.shuffle\_block\_size) \* 200 \* 10 \* 2 = 8G.

-Recommendation configuration as below, but it needs to be adjustted accordingly based on your system configurations.
+Recommendation configuration as below, but it needs to be adjusted accordingly based on your system configurations.
 ```bash
 Yarn.executor.num    4                                          // same as PMem namespaces number
 Yarn.executor.cores  18                                     	// total core number divide executor number